 Sturgeon County Votes to Explore the Benefits of Regional Transit Services

-Municipalities who choose to join will jointly sponsor a proposal to the Government of Alberta to establish the Commission in Provincial Regulation.
-Public engagement activities will be undertaken at that time.
-The details of the commission’s governance, municipal autonomy, financial impacts and servicing are expected to be addressed in the next phase of the project.
+Going forward, all municipalities who have chosen to join the RTSC in a voting capacity will jointly sponsor a proposal to the Government of Alberta to establish the Commission in Provincial Regulation.
+Public engagement activities will be a part of this process as will further details with respect to the commission’s governance, municipal autonomy, financial impacts and servicing.
 The Government of Alberta must approve the new Commission before it can begin operation, tentatively by 2022.

-The RTSC transition team’s final report, which examined the overall feasibility of an integrated-service approach, was presented to Council on January 28, 2020.
-For more information and to view the report “Accelerating Transit in the Edmonton Metropolitan Region”, visit www.sturgeoncounty.ca/RTSC
+For more information and to view the report “Accelerating Transit in the Edmonton Metropolitan Region”, visit www.sturgeoncounty.ca/RTSC.

 For more information, please contact: